 After an impressive playing career as a McDonald’s All-American, Parade All-American, Naismith National (#1) Player of the Year, a successful journey at the University of Michigan and 14-years of Professional Basketball with two years of Assistant Coaching in Europe along with many other notable accomplishments, he is continuing his quest to not only to improving his life but the lives of many dedicated players all over the world.
-He admits that each player is responsible for achieving their goals, and that it takes an enormous amount of discipline and determination.
+He admits that each player is responsible for achieving their goals, and that it takes an enormous amount of discipline, determination and drive.

 Coming from a long line of talented athletes in the Ward family, starting with Jerod’s father who played semi-professional basketball, his brothers and sisters also had standout high school and college careers.
 Juanita Ward the youngest played in WNBA with Tulsa Shock and won MVP of the Bulgarian league.
 Jerod and Juanita became the first brother/sister combination to play the McDonald’s All American game.
 He is also the nephew of Cleveland Buckner who played with the New York Knickerbockers.

 Jerod holds a Bachelor’s degree in General Studies with a focus in Business from the University of Michigan in Ann Arbor, Michigan.
 His family includes wife Patricia.